samuell-k/ITA-KAMANZI-Samuel-22RP02314/README.md

 API Development Assignment - README
 Introduction
-This assignment focuses on the creation of APIs to manage various data entities like student information, products, and categories for an online store, utilizing both PHP and Laravel frameworks.
-Below is a detailed outline of the activities and the corresponding steps to implement the necessary functionalities.
+This assignment centers on the creation of APIs to manage various data entities such as student information, products, and categories for an online store.
+The task involves using both PHP and Laravel frameworks to implement the required functionalities.
+Below is a detailed guide of the activities and steps for developing the corresponding APIs.

-Activity 1: Student Information Representation (XML and JSON) Create XML and JSON Structures for Student Information Develop an XML document and a JSON object that represent a student with the following details:
+Activity 1: Student Information Representation (XML and JSON) Create XML and JSON Structures for Student Information You will need to create an XML document and a JSON object to represent a student with the following attributes:

 Name
 Age
 Gender
-A list of subjects the student is enrolled in, where each subject has:
+A list of subjects the student is enrolled in, with each subject having:
 Subject Name
 Grade
 XQuery Expressions
-Write XQuery expressions to perform the following actions:
+Write XQuery expressions to carry out the following tasks:

-Retrieve the student’s name and age.
+Retrieve the student's name and age.
-Retrieve the names of subjects the student is enrolled in.
+Retrieve the names of the subjects the student is enrolled in.
 Activity 2: Simple API for Managing Products (PHP)
 API Functionality
-Implement the following endpoints to manage products:
+Develop the following API endpoints to manage product data:

-GET /products: Retrieve all products.
+GET /products: Retrieve all available products.
-GET /products/{id}: Retrieve a specific product by ID.
+GET /products/{id}: Retrieve details of a specific product by its ID.
 POST /products: Add a new product.
-PUT /products/{id}: Update an existing product by ID.
+PUT /products/{id}: Update an existing product by its ID.
-DELETE /products/{id}: Remove a product by ID.
+DELETE /products/{id}: Delete a product by its ID.
 Product Data Model
 Each product should include the following attributes: